modeset/-deprecated-utensils/app/assets/utensils/triggerable/readme.md

 The `manual` trigger does not add any listeners, as it's meant to be called programmatically from another object.

+By default, any triggers related to hover will also receive the `focus` and `blur` events.
+This is done to help with typical ARIA behavior.

 Any other trigger types, not included in this list, map their `on/off` properties to the given trigger name.
 They will automatically call the `#toggle` handler.